Iraqi parliament approves new government headed by Haider al-Abadi

 Abadi saluted the network of Shi'ite militias and ordinary citizens, called volunteers, who mobilized this summer to stop Islamic State fighters from marching on Baghdad.
 The groups have become controversial, with Sunni political figures and tribal leaders accusing them of killing ordinary Sunni citizens.

-Looking to the future, Abadi proposed that volunteers should be incorporated into "a national guard organisation".
+Looking to the future, Abadi proposed that volunteers should be incorporated into "a national guard organization".

 Until the last moment, it was not clear whether Iraq's Kurdish bloc would participate.
 Its senior leadership retreated to the Kurdish region for a final decision.
 The main sticking point was the Kurdistan Regional Government's (KRG) budget.